bradleyhop/frontend-mentor-equalizer/README.md

 # Frontend Mentor - Equalizer landing page solution

 This is a solution to the [Equalizer landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/equalizer-landing-page-7VJ4gp3DE).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+In this case, I've been provided with a Figma design file in aiding the building of this project.

 ## Table of contents